ShubhamSingh-9/SQL/README.md

 3. Security: Secured from any malware or attacks.
 4. Independent of application: Same database for web, applications.
 5. Concurrency: A Database must be able to serve data in parallel and not in sequence i.e. it answers all the questions at the same time as per the customer asked and not one after the other(sequence).

+## Type of Database
+1. Relational Databases: Also known as SQL databases, these databases use a relational model to organize data into tables with rows and columns.
+   Datasets are stored in a database called a Table or relation.
+It is also called OLTP.
+2. NoSQL Databases: These databases are designed to handle large amounts of unstructured or semi-structured data, such as documents, images or videos(MongoDB)
+3. Column Databases: These databases store data in columns rather than rows, making them well-suited for data warehousing and analytical applications(Amazon Redshift, Google BigQuery).
+Its also called OLAP or warehouse and in a row database the whole data is stored and accessed which requires a lot of space as in a column when a specific data is searched only that particular data is accessed and due to this less space is occupied by the column database.
+4. Graph Databases: These databases are used to store and query graph-structured data, such as social network connections or recommendation systems(Neo4j, Amazon Neptune)
+5. Key_value databases: These databases store data as a collection of keys and values, making them well-suited for caching and simple data storage needs(Redis and Amazon DynamoDB).
+X(Twitter) and Instagram no of followers the system doesn't calculate each time you log in the no, comes up automatically so the nos are stored.

 # SQL